slimit75/xACARS/README.md

-# hcshires - My fork of xACARS - Custom UI and bug fixes
+# hcshires - My development of xACARS - Custom UI and bug fixes

 ## xACARS
 **This is still in early development, expect issues!
 If you find issues, create a new issue [here](https://github.com/slimit75/xACARS/issues/new)**